How to Access Property Records in Alaska

 Involuntary liens are those over which you have no control.
 These occur when you fail to pay a debt, and the debtor has the right to put a lien on the property and then eventually foreclose on the home to get paid.

-Mechanic's liens are tools that contractors, laborers, architects, and others use to collect unpaid debts.
+- Mechanic's Liens - Mechanic's liens are tools that contractors, laborers, architects, and others use to collect unpaid debts.
 If someone works on your property and you don't pay them, they have the right to place a lien on it, and then when the house is sold, they will be paid from the proceeds.

-Tax liens are very serious.
+- Tax Liens - Tax liens are very serious.
 If you don't pay your annual property taxes, the county or town can impose a lien on the property and then foreclose and sell your house at auction (well below fair market value) to pay off the back taxes.

-Judgment liens work similarly to mechanic's liens.
+- Judgment Liens - Judgment liens work similarly to mechanic's liens.
 Creditors use them to collect unpaid debts.
 They must sue you in court first.
 If the judge rules in their favor, they can foreclose and sell the house to get their money.

-The Process of Property Liens in Alaska
+The Process of Alaska Liens

 Lenders or creditors go through the following steps to place a lien on a property in Alaska: